Jared Leto’s ‘Morbius’ delayed by another two months

 The third film in Sony’s Spider-Man Universe (following Venom and Venom: Let There Be Carnage) was originally due to be released in July 2020.

 The movie was then delayed several times due to COVID, but was scheduled to arrive in cinemas on January 21, 2022.
-However, it’s now been announced that Morbius won’t be hitting cinemas until April 1.
+However, it’s now been announced that Morbius won’t be hitting cinemas until April 1 in the US.
+A UK release date has yet to be confirmed.

 Morbius stars Jared Leto as the anti-hero Dr. Michael Morbius.
 After being diagnosed with a rare blood disorder, he is determined to save himself and others but the “cure” comes at a price, transforming him into a vampire-like creature.